dblan044/Learning-Java/README.md

 # Learning-Java
 My solutions to the Java Programming MasterClass for Software Developers exercises from Udemy.

-This class can be found on https://www.udemy.com/course/java-the-complete-java-developer-course/
+This class can be found at https://www.udemy.com/course/java-the-complete-java-developer-course/